Abell 1033: Radio halo and gently reenergized tail at 54 MHz: Results

 \subsection{Spectral aging analysis}

 In absence of acceleration mechanisms, the electron population in a radio galaxy tail is subject to aging due to synchrotron and inverse Compton losses.
-This causes a spatial evolution of the spectral shape along the tail, depending on the magnetic field, injection history and injection spectral index of the AGN as well as the projected velocity of the radio galaxy.
-In the following, we consider this pure-aging scenario for the WAT and examine if it is in agreement with our multi-frequency observations.
-This is the expected scenario if there are no acceleration mechanisms, usually related to ICM shocks, present in the tail.
-For our spectral aging model, we probe a path along the brightest part of the tail where we measure the flux densities at 54, 144 and 323\,MHz and the spectral indices between 54-144 and 144-323\,MHz in 23 different 12.5'' beam-sized regions which are separated by the beam FWHM.
-This path is shown in \autoref{fig:overview} and the flux density and spectral index evolution as a function of distance is shown in \autoref{fig:fluxes}.
-We consider the Jaffe-Perola (JP) plasma aging model \citep{Jaffe1973}, the most commonly used model for the aging of radio galaxies, to describe the spectral distribution for the first 300\,kpc of the tail, before the brightness of the tail increases again \citep{deGasperin2017}.
-We perform a non-linear least squares fit of the JP model to the spectral index points, assuming that the projected velocity $v_\bot$ of the galaxy along the path is constant.
+This causes a spatial evolution of the spectral shape along the tail depending on the magnetic field, injection history, and injection spectral index of the active galactic nucleus (AGN) as well as the projected velocity of the radio galaxy.
+In the following, we consider this pure-aging scenario for the WAT and examine whether it agrees with our multifrequency observations.
+This is the expected scenario when no acceleration mechanisms, usually related to ICM shocks, are present in the tail.
+For our spectral aging model, we probed a path along the brightest part of the tail where we measured the flux densities at 54, 144, and 323\,MHz and the spectral indices between 54-144 and 144-323\,MHz in 23 different 12.5'' beam-sized regions that were separated by the beam FWHM.
+This path is shown in \autoref{fig:overview}, and the flux density and spectral index evolution as a function of distance is shown in \autoref{fig:fluxes}.
+We considered the Jaffe-Perola (JP) plasma aging model \citep{Jaffe1973}, which is the most commonly used model for the aging of radio galaxies, to describe the spectral distribution for the first 300\,kpc of the tail, before the brightness of the tail increases again \citep{deGasperin2017}.
+We performed a nonlinear least-squares fit of the JP model to the spectral index points, assuming that the projected velocity $v_\bot$ of the galaxy along the path is constant.